Referred to as Warm Heart of Africa, Malawi is a land of smiles and hospitality with rich wildlife. Malawi is located in South Eastern Africa.

 Higher Education for Sisters in Africa (HESA) in Malawi

 HESA has been working in Malawi since 2016 (January).

-HESA is supporting 25 Catholic Sisters in Malawi to study for degrees and diplomas.
+ASEC is supporting 33 Catholic Sisters in Malawi to study for degrees and diplomas through the HESA program.

 HESA Partners of Malawi